Helsinki-NLP/OpusFilter/README.md

 Filter parallel data with a combination of filters.

+Parameters:

+* `src_input`: input file for source language
+* `tgt_input`: input file for target language
+* `src_output`: output file for source language
+* `tgt_output`: output file for target language
+* `filters`: a list of filters to apply; see below
+* `filterfalse`: Instead of keeping segment pairs that match all the filters, keep those that match none of the filters (default false)

+The filters parameter is a list of dictionaries, each representing one filter.
+The top level should typically include a single key that defines the class name for the filter (e.g. `LenghtFilter`).
+Additionally it can include a special key `module` for defining module name for custom filters (see the end of the document for details).

+Under the class name there is a dictionary the defines the parameters of the filters.
+The are mostly specific to the filter class; see the section Available filters for ready-made filters.
+An exception is a parameter `name` that is available for all filters.
+It has no effect for the filter function, but is useful for the score function below.

+The output of the step is only those segment pairs that are accepted by all the filters (unless `filterfalse` is set true, in which case the output is those segment pairs that are rejected by all the filters; note that this is not the opposite result of the default behaviour).

 ##### `score`

 Calculate filtering scores for the lines of parallel data.

+Parameters:

+* `src_input`: input file for source language
+* `tgt_input`: input file for target language
+* `output`: output file for the scores
+* `filters`: a list of filters to apply; see below

+The filters are defined in the same manner as in the `filter` function.
+The possible accept threshold parameters of the filters do not have an effect in scoring; each filter simply outputs one or more numerical values.

+The scores are written in the JSON Lines format: each line contains a single JSON object.
+The top level of the object contains class names for the filters.
+If there is only of filter of the specific class, and its score is a single number, the value of the score is simply below the class name.
+The the filter outputs more scores, they are represented in a dictionary.
+Typically there is a key `src` for source segment score and `tgt` for target segment score, but the number of scores and their keys are not restricted.

+The filters may contain the same filter class multiple times so that the same filter can be used with different parameters (e.g. both words and characters as units for length-based filters).
+In this case, under the top-level filter class key there is another dictionary that separates the filter instances.
+The keys for the instances can be defined by using the `name` parameter that is available for all filters.
+If the name is not defined, the first filter of the class is given key "1", the second "2", and so on.
+(Note: Make sure to give a name to either all or none of the filters, or at least do not manually give integers as names.)

 #### Training models